-The global huh-laballoo (as one commentator called it) was an interesting and mostly positive experience.
+The global huh-laballoo (as one commentator called it) was an interesting experience.
 Of course some important details were lost in the process.
-We did not, as some reporters thought, travel the globe to record people saying ‘huh?’ (instead, our work was as much corpus-based as it was fieldwork based).
+We did not, as some reporters thought, travel the globe just to record people saying ‘huh?’ (instead, our work was as much corpus-based as it was fieldwork based).
 Nor did we find that people everywhere produce the phonetic sequence h-u-h (instead, we found that the word is calibrated to local linguistic systems).
-But most importantly, we did not just study ‘huh?’ — the finding was just one of the first in a much larger project in which we are comparing conversational structures across languages.
+But most importantly, we did not only study ‘huh?’ — the finding was just one of the first in a much larger project in which we are comparing conversational structures across languages.

 Typology is the comparative study of linguistic systems.
 Just like one can develop typologies of sound systems, syntax, and semantics, so one can develop typologies of pragmatics and conversational structures.
 At the Max Planck Institute for Psycholinguistics in Nijmegen we run several large-scale comparative projects aimed at contributing to an emerging field of pragmatic typology — the typology of systems of language use and the principles that shape them.
 Our work is part of a recent upsurge of comparative research on conversational structure (e.g., Selting and Couper-Kuhlen 2001; Enfield and Stivers 2007; Sidnell 2009; Stivers et al. 2009; Dingemanse and Floyd 2014, among others).